-The village itself caters primarily for people that enjoy its quite ambience and general laid back feel.
+The village itself caters primarily for people that enjoy its quiet ambience and general laid back feel.
 It has been variously been described as “fashionably unfashionable” and “attractive for what it does not offer”.

-Whilst there are no bank branches in the village, there are several bureau-de-change and a couple of cash machines – notably one in the parade of shops on the road to/from Antimachea.
+Although there are no bank branches in the village, there are several bureau-de-change and a couple of cash machines – notably one in the parade of shops on the road to/from Antimachea.

 It is a place for people who lean towards a philosophy of “live to eat” rather than “food is fuel”.

-The tavernas, restaurants, bars and shops tend to be run by long established local families and is of a scale whereby everyone knows everyone else by name.
-This makes for a safe environment that is attractive for familes with children, unaccompanied ladies and people who use wheelchairs and other physical mobility aids.
+The tavernas, restaurants, bars and shops tend to be run by long-established local families and is of a scale whereby everyone knows everyone else by name.
+This makes for a safe environment that is attractive for families with children, unaccompanied ladies and people who use wheelchairs and other physical mobility aids.